gamedaoco/gamedao-protocol/control/README.md

 ## Overview

-Control is a wrapper for organizationsal bodies in the chain.
+Control is a wrapper for organizations on chain.

+Organizations consist of:
-Organizations consist of members as individual users/accounts.
+	- members as individual users/accounts
+	- prime as the prime voter, allowed to call administrative extrinsics
+	- council as the organization's top voters and controllers

-Every organization has attached treasury, which is managed collectively by its members with help of related modules.
+Every organization has a treasury attached, which is managed collectively by its members.

 ### Terminology